correctexam/documentation/Install.md

 server {
     listen       80;
     listen  [::]:80;
-    # server name to change based on your own domain name for doodle
+    # server name to change based on your own domain name for your front
     server_name  correctexam.barais.fr;

     #charset koi8-r;